ofxpera/ofph-pera-api/OAuth_API.md

 - Clients must validate JWT signatures, claims, and audience as per JARM and FAPI.
 - JWTs (id_token, request object, JARM response) must be signed and validated per FAPI, JARM, and local regulations.
 - Error responses follow [RFC 6749](https://tools.ietf.org/html/rfc6749), [OIDC](https://openid.net/specs/openid-connect-core-1_0.html), and JARM specifications.
+- Only headers required or recommended by the latest FAPI and Open Banking standards are included above (as of 2025): `x-fapi-interaction-id`, `Accept`, `Content-Type`, and `Authorization` (where applicable).